StarLederer/mwgsl/README.md

 *Note: This document is works in progress.*

-*Note: this document uses Javascript syntax highlighting, which is of course, incorrect, but works bettert than no highlighing at all.*
+*Note: this document uses Javascript syntax highlighting, which is of course, incorrect, but works better than no highlighing at all.*

 ## Propesed syntax additions